-It’s important to note that your business’ online presence is most effective in protecting your business’ online reputation as a preventative measure, but not necessary.
+It’s important to note that your business’s online presence is most effective in protecting your business’s online reputation as a preventative measure, but not necessary.
 Building an online presence takes time and consistency, and quick fixes rarely yield lasting results.

 Generally speaking, a strong online presence for a business consists of: